craig-feldman/covid-info/index.md

 - SA received it's first COVID-19 vaccine delivery on 01 February 2021.
 - The vaccine will be rolled out in 3 phases:
-  - 1: Frontline helthcare workers.
+  - 1: Frontline healthcare workers.
-  - 2: Essential workers and high-risk indivduals.
+  - 2: Essential workers and high-risk individuals.
   - 3: All others.

 ### Stats